 Another year has gone by with Tesla roof tiles as popular as ever in the public imagination, yet still mostly intangible.
 But that could all be about to change.
-Elon Musk has announced Solar Roof, the latest iteration of his solar tiles with promises of improved technology and scalability.
+Tesla has announced Solar Roof, the latest iteration of his solar tiles with promises of improved technology and scalability.
 The company is aiming to ramp up to 1,000 installations a week in America, so what can we expect?

 Meet Tesla Solar Roof